kitahara-saneyuki/osm_parser/README.md

 #### Set up Atlas

-Prerequisite: Docker
+1. Prerequisite: Install Docker
 1. Clone the repo
-1. Under the project folder, run the shell command below (the initialization would take a few minutes)
+1. Under the project folder, run `make up` below (the initialization would take a few minutes)

-    ```sh
-    make init
-    make up
-    ```

 1. Now the Airflow GUI console is accessible at <http://localhost:8080/>
     1. Airflow user name and password is set by default as `airflow:airflow`, this can be changed in the `docker-compose.yaml`
     1. PostgreSQL database user name and password is set as above, this can be changed in the `atlas/config/commons.json`